‹ Back to The Vine

 Just like your main bank account, sub-accounts allow you to initiate transactions at any time.
 You can also send and receive payments, view all transactions, and receive a separate statement for each sub-account.

-You can set up sub-accounts in a way that best fits your business’s needs.
-For example, they can be used for income, or to organize business expenses, such as recurring payments, payroll, incoming payments, outgoing payments, or individual projects..
+With Bluevine, you can set up sub-accounts in a way that best fits your business’s needs.
+For example, they can be used for income, or to organize business expenses, such as recurring payments, payroll, incoming payments, outgoing payments, or individual projects.
 Here are several ways that organizing your money with sub-accounts can help you better manage your business finances.

 Separating personal transactions from business transactions but still having access to all the money in one place is particularly useful if you are self-employed or work as a freelancer.
 If this is the case, you will have fewer business financial transactions, so an option is to open up one main account for business and have a sub-account for personal transactions.
 Using sub-accounts separates business transactions from personal transactions, making it easier when tax time rolls around.